Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 gem "jwt"
 ```

   - After Installing the required packages with `bundle install` Verify that the lambda function works by running `bundle exec ruby function.rb`.
 This should return a pre-signed URLimg<>

   - Update `function.rb` with this code [function.rb](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/aws/lambdas/cruddur-upload-avatar/function.rb)
   - Update the `Access-Control-Allow-Origin` sections with the URL of the frontend application e.g. `"Access-Control-Allow-Origin": "https://3000-chinyerenwa-awsbootcamp-88ficdh3ade.ws-eu104.gitpod.io"`

-- To test API Endpoint; Copy the pre-signed URL and test its endpoint.
+- **To test API Endpoint**; Copy the pre-signed URL and test its endpoint.
 Start my downloading Thunder Client

   - Installing the Thunder Client extension: This step involves installing the Thunder Client extension, which is a tool that allows you to send HTTP requests and test API endpoints directly within Visual Studio Code.
   - Opening Thunder Client and pasting the pre-signed URL: After installing the extension, you open Thunder Client and paste the pre-signed URL that was generated for the avatar upload.
 This URL contains the necessary authorization and authentication information.